KevCannotCode/QuantumSynergy/hardhat-api/README.md

     ```sh
     npx hardhat test
     ```
-### Debugger
-    You can use the debugger uploaded in the vsode directory to put breakpoints in the server.js file

 ### Postman
     When the server is running here is how you can interact with the server and the blockchain.